The Relationship Between Police Numbers & Driving Offences

 In some areas of the country, police forces are throwing additional manpower at intensive awareness activities, better known as blanket policing of motorists for non speed related offences.

-Because of this, motor law solicitors such as the UK’s largest specialists Patterson Law are seeing a rise in calls from motorists needing help defending their offences.
+Because of this, the UK’s largest specialist motor law solicitors Patterson Law are seeing a rise in calls from motorists needing help defending their offences.